impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 ### Aside- Test-Driven Development

 In our first test, we expected to see "Hey yourself!" printed to the screen, but we actually saw "Hi".
-I wrote the test this way intentionally, to demonstrate the concept of ["Red-Green-Refactor"](https://web.archive.org/web/20221203024358/https://www.codecademy.com/article/tdd-red-green-refactor){:target="_blank" rel="noopener"}, which comes from the world of [test-driven development](https://web.archive.org/web/20230425032604/https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank" rel="noopener"} (or 'TDD' for short).
+I wrote the test this way intentionally, to demonstrate the concept of ["Red-Green-Refactor"](https://web.archive.org/web/20221203024358/https://www.codecademy.com/article/tdd-red-green-refactor){:target="_blank" rel="noopener" }, which comes from the world of [test-driven development](https://web.archive.org/web/20230425032604/https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank" rel="noopener" } (or 'TDD' for short).
 We start by writing a test for the functionality that we want to test, **before** we write the functionality itself.

 If we really wanted to be strict about our TDD practice, our sequence of steps would have been even more granular: